matthewkarlhoward/AlphaMissense_GPCRome/README.md

 You can search this repo for your gene name to pull up the heatmap, or look at the enclosed uniprot_seq.csv to find your gene ID and filename.

+Reach out if you find errors and I'll strive to fix.